Puerto Vallarta Packing Tips, Money Exchange Tips and Airport Arrival Tips

 Send Barry an Email

 So what are the best times of the year to come to Puerto Vallarta?
 I have a discussion with JR about that in the next episode of the show, but in short…November 15th through mid April are the best months to visit.
 June 15th till the end of October are the hottest and rainiest times of the year.
-I actually really like coming to PV in mid October.
+I actually really like coming to PV in mid October even though it can be very hot and humid and it’s the end of hurricane season.
 They call it the shoulder season and flights are always really reasonable and room rates are still at off season lows.
-You will need to be ready for a little rain, but when it rains, it’s just for a short time, usually in the late afternoon.
+You will need to be ready for that heat and humidity and a little rain, but when it rains, it’s usually just for a short time and usually in the late afternoon.
 The popular restaurants are coming off of their off season vacations.
 Many of them close during the entire month of September and half of October, so I try to get in while it’s cheap, not too crowded and not too unbearable as far as the heat and humidity.
 Look, I like coming to Puerto Vallarta whenever I can get here.

 So what should you pack?